 The coroner send him on his way to Orwell in Suffolk to take a boat into exile, but only two days afterwards Spaldyng was in court.
-The short timeline suggests that rather than being caught off the straight road he should have taken into exile, Spaldying perhaps decided to try another mitigation instead of abjuration: at King’s Bench he successfully pleaded benefit of clergy and was send to ecclesiastical authorities for punishment.
+Perhaps he was simply arrested again because he deviated from the straight road to the port he was supposed to take, but the short timeline suggests instead that Spaldying decided to try another mitigation instead of abjuration: at King’s Bench he successfully pleaded benefit of clergy and was send to ecclesiastical authorities for punishment.

 TNA, KB 9/245, m.
 83; KB 27/732, rex m.
 6. Thanks to Graham Dawson again for Surrey KB 27 references.